tjanczuk/edge/README.md

 Func<object, Task<object>>
 ```

 Usin TPL in CLR to provide a proxy to an asynchronous node.js function allows the .NET code to use the convenience of the `await` keyword when invoking the node.js functionality.
-The example above show the use of the `await` keyword in when calling the proxy of the node.js `add` method.
+The example above shows the use of the `await` keyword when calling the proxy of the node.js `add` method.

 ## How to: exceptions